 Now it’s time to build your circuit.
 Grab the lightbulb that has the circuit lines on it, the copper tape, and the sticker LED.

-- Place your sticker LED on top of the red heart with the small side facing the same direction as the point of the heart.
-Notice the + and – signs on the sticker, these are the postive and negative terminals of the LED.
+- Place your sticker LED on top of the red heart with the small side facing in the same direction as the point of the heart.
+Notice the + and – signs on the sticker, these are the positive and negative terminals of the LED.